apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. downplays talk of Iraq withdrawal, says troops will stay in Syria**
+**Four Missouri healthcare workers develop symptoms after bird flu exposure**

-You can read more about it [here](https://www.washingtonpost.com/national-security/2024/09/27/us-troops-iraq-withdraw/).
+You can read more about it [here](https://www.bbc.com/news/articles/czd1v3vn6ero).

 ## Requirements
 - Python 3.8